johntitus/node-horseman/Readme.md

 The available options are:

-  * `clientScripts` an array of local JavaScript files to load onto each page.
   * `timeout`: how long to wait for page loads or wait periods, default `5000` ms.
   * `interval`: how frequently to poll for page load state, default `50` ms.